 Yes.
 ABDiff supports synchronized two-video comparison on a shared timeline in addition to image comparison modes such as SSIM and Delta E.

 Yes.
-ABDiff includes structured read-only comparison for Mach-O executables, fat binaries, and static libraries on macOS.
+ABDiff includes byte-level hex diff, standalone hex viewing, and structured read-only comparison for Mach-O executables, fat binaries, and static libraries on macOS.

 Does ABDiff upload files for comparison?